Vermont inmate dies at facility in Mississippi

 WATERBURY, Vt.
 (AP) — The Vermont Department of Corrections says a 39-year-old inmate has died in a Mississippi prison facility owned and operated by CoreCivic.

-Officials say Christopher Chase was found hanging in his cell early Monday at the Tallahatchie County Correctional Facility.
-They say it appears that his death was a suicide.
+Officials said Monday that Christopher Chase died of an apparent suicide in his cell at the Tallahatchie County Correctional Facility.

-Chase was serving a sentence of 20 years to life for murdering his girlfriend.
+Chase was serving a sentence of 20 years to life after pleading guilty to second degree murder in his girlfriend's killing in Vermont.

 He's been incarcerated since September 2008 and has been housed in an out-of-state, privately run prison since 2010.
 He was assigned to the general population living unit.